 ECMWF is required to reserve the right to exclude ineligible persons or entities from tenders at any point in time.
 All Tenderers as well as their subcontractors must meet all eligibility criteria throughout the whole duration of the procurement exercise as well as their prospective contracts.

 Eligibility of United Kingdom and Swiss entities

-The United Kingdom (UK) and Switzerland (CH) were eligible for the first phase of the Copernicus Programme between 2014 and 2020.
+Switzerland (CH) was eligible for the first phase of the Copernicus Programme between 2014 and 2020.
 This has changed.
-For the avoidance of doubt, please note that, at present, neither the UK nor CH are EU Member States nor participating in the EU Space Programme.
-Thus, the UK and CH are currently considered as non-contributing countries for the second phase of the Copernicus Programme (2021-2027).
+For the avoidance of doubt, please note that, at present, CH is neither an EU Member State nor is it participating in the EU Space Programme.
+Thus, CH is currently considered a non-contributing country for the second phase of the Copernicus Programme (2021-2027).

 Information Day (Brussels, 2 February 2015)